Haskell-Things/ImplicitCAD/README.md

  4. Load ImplicitCAD: `import Graphics.Implicit`
  5. Try it! `writeSVG (-35,-35) (35,35) 1 "test.svg" (circle 30)`

+Install development branch:

+ 1. Install GHC and cabal (see above)
+ 2. Git clone this repo: `git clone https://github.com/colah/ImplicitCAD.git`
+ 3. cd in: `cd ImplicitCAD/`
+ 4. cabal install it: `cabal install`
+ 5. Start ghci: `ghci`
+ 6. Load ImplicitCAD: `import Graphics.Implicit`
+ 7. Try it! `writeSVG (-35,-35) (35,35) 1 "test.svg" (circle 30)`

+(If you want to use the extended OpenSCAD interpreter, extopenscad, you may need to modify your `$PATH` variable to include `~/.cabal/bin/`.)

 Documentation
 -------------

 Documentation can be generated from the source code of ImplicitCAD by Haddock by running `cabal haddock`.

 Releases of ImplicitCAD are uploaded to HackageDB which, in addition to making them avaialable through `cabal install`, puts the generated documentation on the Internet.
-So you can read the documentation for the most recent release of ImplicitCAD, 0.0.0, [on HackageDB](http://hackage.haskell.org/packages/archive/implicit/0.0.0/doc/html/Graphics-Implicit.html).
+So you can read the documentation for the most recent release of ImplicitCAD, 0.0.0, [on HackageDB](http://hackage.haskell.org/packages/archive/implicit/0.0.1/doc/html/Graphics-Implicit.html).

 A description of the mathematical ideas underpinning ImplicitCAD are described in a [blog post on colah's blog](http://christopherolah.wordpress.com/2011/11/06/manipulation-of-implicit-functions-with-an-eye-on-cad/).
 Note that substantial changes have happened since that post.